 Before jumping straight onto the wash, wash down your door and boot shuts.
 You can do this with your wash mitt or detailing brushes.

 It’s also worth checking your engine bay at this point; again it should only need wiping down.
+If its dusty just gently rinse with a hose and dry, while cleaning, with a microfibre towel; don’t forget to wipe under the bonnet.

 Now thoroughly rinse the car from top to bottom.
 If you have a pressure washer and a snow foam lance this is the time to use it.